FourIQ/.github/PULL_REQUEST_TEMPLATE.md

 * EXPLAIN your solution

+## 🚨This can be tested as follows:

+1. WHAT steps does the reviewer need to take to reproduce/verify the new functionality

 ## ☑️Am I done?

 - [ ] I have verified this works
-- [ ] I have filled in how to test this
 - [ ] I have linted/formatted my code (Run rubocop/scss-lint…)
 - [ ] I have booked my hours on Jira

 # 👮For the reviewer

-You can verify this functionality by:
-- WHAT steps does the reviewer need to take to reproduce/verify the new functionality

 ## ✅Is this done?

+- [ ] I have verified this works
+- [ ] Is the code okay?
+- [ ] Does this solve the clients problem?
 - [ ] Are all hours booked?
 (Including yours!)
-- [ ] Is the code okay?
-- [ ] Does this solve the clients problem?
-- [ ] I will deploy this to sandbox
+- [ ] I will deploy this to sandbox/production
 - [ ] I will inform Timo/Seniors/Customer